servicemeshinterface/smi-adapter-istio/docs/smi-traffictarget/README.md

 Now you can see that black colored stars also start appearing on the page.
 If you look at the config file [traffictarget-reviews-v2.yaml](manifests/traffictarget-reviews-v2.yaml) there productpage is allowed to talk to reviews-v2 service.

 ## Cleanup
-Delete sample bookinfo application and all SMI TargetTarget related configuration:
+Delete sample bookinfo application and all SMI TrafficTarget related configuration:

 ```console
 $ kubectl delete -f manifests/